 Try Messaging API out

-If you are a Booking.com Managed Affiliated Partner and are part of the early access pilot program you can start trying our Messages API in your client application.
+If you're a Managed Affiliate Partner enrolled in the early access pilot, you can start testing the Messaging API in your application today.

 Quick guide